In this article, you’ll find answers to questions like:

 These days, the internet may push you to address touchy subjects with your young children sooner than you want.

 With smartphones and unlimited access to the internet, keeping children safe on the web probably feels like a full-time job.
-On popular social media hubs, such as Snapchat and Instagram, children might share inappropriate photos, as well as experience cyberbullying.
-Even simple texting can become dangerous “sexting” if kids decide to view — or send — nude or semi-nude photos.
+On popular social media hubs, such as Snapchat and Instagram, children might share inappropriate photos and experience cyberbullying.
+Even simple texting can become dangerous sexting if kids decide to view — or send — nude or semi-nude photos.

-Talk with children about online dangers the same way you would about drugs and alcohol or driving a car, says Gregory Schiller, assistant state attorney with Palm Beach County’s Special Victims Unit – Sexual Predator Enforcement.
+Talk with children about online dangers the same way you would about drugs and alcohol or driving a car, says Gregory Schiller, former assistant state attorney with Palm Beach County’s Special Victims Unit.

 It is possible to broach the touchy issues of sexting and sexual abuse without inducing fear or panic in your child.

-“Any conversation on these sensitive topics should be conducted in a reassuring, open manner, allowing your child to take in the information, ask questions and discuss with you,” says Nancy A. McBride, executive director of Florida outreach for the National Center for Missing & Exploited Children.
+“Any conversation on these sensitive topics should be conducted in a reassuring, open manner, allowing your child to take in the information, ask questions and discuss with you,” says Nancy A. McBride, former executive director of Outreach for the Florida regional office of the National Center for Missing & Exploited Children.

 Parents often wonder whether it’s appropriate to allow access to cell phones, computers or tablets — and how much.